 The purpose of rehabilitation measures (web page available in German, French and Italian) is to help you maintain or increase your earning capacity in a sustainable and significant way.

-DI benefits also include counselling, training, job placement and guidance services as well as occupational therapy to help you keep your job or find a new one.
+IV/AI benefits also include counselling, training, job placement and guidance services as well as occupational therapy to help you keep your job or find a new one.

-Disability insurance can also cover medical services and provide medical aids such as a wheelchair or hearing aids.
+Invalidity insurance can also cover medical services and provide medical aids such as a wheelchair or hearing aids.